bjssacademy/fundamentals-clean-code/02thinkingsmall.md

     make the other outcome happen
 ```

+Seeing consistent patterns in our code is another technique that aids our mental chunking.

-Once again, it is creating small abstractions that bring us one step closer to explaining the problem we are solving by names in our code.
+Clean code is all about creating small abstractions that bring us closer to explaining the problem we are solving.

 ## Avoid deeply nested conditionals